AlxHnr/dlaunch-plugins/README.md

 # Dlaunch plugins

 This repository contains various small plugins for [Dlaunch](https://github.com/AlxHnr/Dlaunch).
-Here is a short overview of
+You can clone this entire repository to `~/.config/dlaunch/plugins/`.
+But consider that i may write alternative versions of some plugins which may conflict.
+This is why i recommend installing plugins separately.

-them:
+Here is a short overview of them:

 ### exec-path

 Run arbitrary programs which are locatable trough your path variable.
-This plugin provides a source named _"exec-path"_, and a handler which runs these.
+This plugin provides a source named _"exec-path"_, and a handler which runs them.

 ### open-home-files

-Search your home directory for files and open them using.
+Search your home directory for files and open them.
 This plugin provides a source named _"home-files"_.
 It uses _xdg-open_ to start your systems default application for the given filetype.
-To change your systems default programs, refer to the application of your desktop environment.
+To change your systems default programs, refer to the documentation of your desktop environment.

 This plugin ignores various directories by default, like VCS or cache directories.
-To disable this or to specify custom patterns, you must create the file `~/.config/dlaunch/ignore-files.scm`.
+To disable this or to specify custom regular expressions, you must configure it in the file `~/.config/dlaunch/ignore-files.scm`.
 It is a Scheme file containing various quoted regex strings.
 Remember to escape backslashes, unless you want to use ASCII escape sequences.
-For more informations, refer to the documentation of the
+For more informations see the documentation of the
 [irregex unit](http://wiki.call-cc.org/man/4/Unit%20irregex).

 Here is an example: